Humerous/video_image_technologies_website/README.md

-# video_image_technologies_website
+# Video Image Technologies Website (Legency Version)

 - My company website deployed at - https://video-image-technologies-website.vercel.app/

 ### Table of Contents

-You're sections headers will be used to reference location of destination.
+Your section headers will be used to reference the location of the destination.

 - [Description](#description)
 - [How To Use](#how-to-use)